hstarmans/micropythonwebserver/TMCStepper/README.md

-# Python wrapper for the Arduino library
+# Micropython wrapper for the Arduino library

 TMCStepper library for ESP32 and micropython.
-Compile follinwg the instruction on Micropython
+Compile folliwing the instruction on Micropython main [website](https://docs.micropython.org/en/latest/develop/extendingmicropython.html).
 ```
 make USER_C_MODULES=enter_correct_path_here/TMCStepper/micropython.cmake
 ```
 Library is not tested but does compile.
+Only a single function can be called which configures the motors.

 # Documentation Original